Toyota Mark II: Cressida

-Fourth generation: Toyota Mark II (X60; 1980–1984)
+Fourth generation (X50, X60; 1980)

-The fourth-generation Mark II was introduced in 1980.
-It was still badged as the Mark II but many of the advertisement at the time simply refer to it as the Mark II.
-The two-door coupé was no longer offered in this generation, replaced by the Soarer, and the fourth generation was only available with four doors, either as a sedan, hardtop, or as a station wagon (mainly marketed as a commercial vehicle in Japan).
-Power by either the 1G-EU, Turbocharged M-TEU, 5M-EU, and a fuel-injected version of the twin-cam 18R-G was available in the GT.
-2.2 and 2.4-liter diesel engines of the L family were also available, with turbocharging available for the larger engine.
-In 1982 the twin-cam 1G-GEU engine was added.
-In 1983 the automatic transmission was changed to an electronic controlled four-speed.
+The fourth-generation Mark II was introduced in October 1980.
+The two-door coupé was no longer offered, which was replaced by the Soarer.
+The fourth generation was now available as a four-door sedan, pillared hardtop, or as a station wagon, the last of which is marketed for commercial use in Japan.
+The all-new Crown offered the same bodystyles, also losing the two-door hardtop coupé.
+The exterior dimensions of the Mark II and Crown were essentially the same, and the Mark II continued as the top-level product at Toyopet Store locations.

+Engine options were either the 1G-EU, turbocharged M-TEU, 5M-EU, and a fuel-injected version of the twin-cam 18R-G available in the GT.
+2.2 and 2.4-litre diesel engines of the L family, with turbocharging available for the larger engine.
+The Mark II Grande continued to be available with a larger engine, the 2.8-liter 5M-EU inline-six producing 145 PS.
+In 1982, the twin-cam 1G-GEU engine was added, and in 1983 the automatic transmission was changed to an electronically controlled four-speed.
 The top-of-the-line "Grande" version continued to be available, only in combination with the more powerful engine options.

-The Van generally received less powerful engines and has very sparse equipment, and was shorter than its passenger car equivalent due to the use of more compact bumpers.
+The Van generally received less powerful engines, had very sparse equipment, and was somewhat shorter than its passenger car equivalent due to the use of more compact bumpers.
 This Mark II generation included commercial, taxi, and drivers training vehicles.
 The Mark II was common alongside the slightly smaller Corona as a taxi.

-The X60 Mark II introduced the world's first voice warning system developed and offered as standard.
+The X60 Mark II introduced the world's first voice warning system, which was developed and offered as standard equipment.
 In Indonesia, it was sold as the Mark II with the 99 PS DIN (105 PS JIS) 21R engine (RX60) beginning in late 1981.